rythmaryan/NodeJS/README.md

 // Now run the following sequence of code on termminal " mkdir first-app "
 " cd first-app "
-" code<space>. "
+" code . "

-// Now write your code on visual studio and save it as <name>.js
+// Now write your code on visual studio and save it as app.js
 // I am writing a sample code as: function name(n1){
 console.log('Hello' + n1);